 How can I achieve an improvement in my life, with my house as the starting point?

 Listen to your inner self.
-Definitely get rid of every clutter.
+Definitely get rid of all clutter.
 Try making healing crystals part of your life, as they can help you find what you truly need and listen to it.
 Take the initiative to throw away whatever doesn’t bring a smile on your face when looking at it.
 It’s the first and easiest place in which you have every right to do something like that!
 Create a corner in your home where you can calmly enjoy your book without having to avoid looking around.
 Start low.
-You will soon see the results of living a calmer, happier and thereby, fuller life.
+You will soon see the results of living a calmer, happier and therefore, fuller life.